 While tooth fillings are designed to be durable, they aren’t indestructible— and, as such, are susceptible to a number of issues.
 However, by adopting proper oral hygiene and dietary habits, one can ensure that their fillings last as long as possible.

 Regular dental checkups are also indispensable as they allow a dentist to monitor the condition of one’s fillings— and replace them when necessary.
-Make an appointment with mydentist® today for tooth fillings that last.
+Make an appointment with mydentist® today for tooth filling service that last.